vigneswara-propelo/harness-core/docs/api-standards/paths-and-actions.md

 | Upsert  |  Resource  | PUT    | /pets/max | Create or update pet “max”            |
 | Destroy | Resource   | DELETE | /pets/max | Destroy pet “max”                     |

+Ideally, our HTTP calls should follow the following guidelines:

+- GET
+  * To be used for retrieving data for a resource as well as for Listing / Filtering resources.
+  * Endpoints should not contain a request body.

+- POST / PUT
+  * To be used for Creating and Updating details for a resource respectively.
+  * Endpoints should preferably not contain any query parameters.

+- Exceptions
+  * Filtering
+    + Should be done using a GET endpoint with simple field based filters, but we can have complex operator/fiql based filtering as well in query parameters.
+    + Exceptionally we can have a POST call if it can be sufficiently justified, but this should be added as a separate Filter endpoint.

 ## Harness Scoping and Path Namespacing

 Within each account end users can set up organizations and projects, depending on the resource type resources may be enforced to a level within this hierarchy or be available at any level [(ng docs)](https://ngdocs.harness.io/article/7fibxie636-projects-and-organizations).
 These act as namespaces for resources and allow for human-friendly named resources.